 - Fitbit Charge 2 first lookA great upgrade from the Charge HR, but still misses the mark for true fitness fiends

-- Fitbit Blaze reviewFitbit's smartest device yet is great for beginners, but no gamechanger
+- Fitbit Blaze reviewFitbit's closest thing to a smartwatch is decent, but no gamechanger

 - Fitbit Alta reviewFitbit's latest doesn't break new ground but it remains a fashionable fitness tracker